HaoDK12/DeepOne_model/README.md

 | `--prefix`     | `str` | No     | Optional prefix for the guide ID column (default: none).                                             |
 | `--help`, `-h` | flag  | No     | Show help message and exit.                                                                          |

-Note: Supported cell types are ['mESC', 'CHO', 'HEK293', 'IPSC', 'K562', 'HAP1', 'RPE-1'].
-Given that DeepOne-HEK model offer superior predictive performance acorss multiple cell type in our analysis, we recommend using HEK293 cell if your cell type of interest is not listed here.
-Alternatively, several similar cells, such as Human embryonic stem cells and mESCs, are considerable.
+Note: Supported cell types are ```['mESC', 'CHO', 'HEK293', 'IPSC', 'K562', 'HAP1', 'RPE-1']``.
+Given that DeepOne-HEK model offers superior predictive performance across multiple cell types in our analysis, we recommend using HEK293 cell if your cell type of interest is not listed here.
+Alternatively, several similar cells, such as Human embryonic stem cells and mESCs, may also be considered.

 ## Contact
 We greatly appreciate your feedback.
 If bug reports or suggestions, Please contact us (au735018@uni.au.dk).